rmdpalo/rmdpalo/README.md

 ### About Me

 Hi, I'm Miguel.
 I like film photography and games.
-I graduated fullstack web-dev bootcamp fall 2020 and have been looking for crumbs of opportunity ever since.
+I graduated fullstack web-dev bootcamp fall 2020 and am now currently working as a front-end developer.

-My experience is mostly with React, JavaScript, TypeScript, Ruby, and Ruby on Rails.
+My experience is mostly with React, JavaScript, TypeScript, Ruby, Shopify Liquid, and Ruby on Rails.
 However feel free to ask me about what I'm learning, because I feel like there's always something new.

 **What I'm working on: studying Python.**